wedesoft/www.wedesoft.de/_posts/2025-09-05-clojure-game.md

 When launching the game, the lookup tables get loaded and copied into OpenGL textures.
 Shader functions are used to lookup and interpolate values from the tables.
 When rendering the planet surface or the space craft, the atmosphere essentially gets superimposed using ray tracing.
-After rendering the planet, a background quad is rendered to display the part of the atmosphere which appears above the horizon.
+After rendering the planet, a background quad is rendered to display the remaining part of the atmosphere above the horizon.

 ## Templating OpenGL shaders